 In his thirties through early forties he focused on Zen, Taoism, and Tibetan Buddhism, and was synchronistically led to meet Geshe Lobsang Tsephel, representing His Holiness the Dalai Lama.
 The important mystical and paranormal experiences during this time were reported in his 1995 edition of Magicians of the Soul: Exploring the World of Paranormal and Mystical Experiences.

 T.L.
-Orcutt is a member of the Authors Guild and since 1995 has focused on writing novels.
-Jamayah: Adventures on the Path of Return was the first title in The Path of Return Trilogy series for which he received a San Diego Public Library Local Author Medal, celebrating the 40th Annual Local Authors Exhibit in 2006.
+Orcutt is a member of the Authors Guild.
+Prior to 1995 he wrote four nonfiction books listed below.
+Since 1995, he has focused on writing novels.
+His fiction novels have been mostly inspired by John Steinbeck, Carlos Castaneda, Stephen King, Dean Koontz, and more recently by T.C.
+Boyle, John Irving, and John Hart.
+Jamayah: Adventures on the Path of Return was the first title in The Path of Return Trilogy for which he received a San Diego Public Library Local Author Medal, celebrating the 40th Annual Local Authors Exhibit in 2006.
 The immediate sequel, Collateral Karma, was published in 2009.
-Third in the series is Letters from the Afterworld, first published in 2011 within the single volume trilogy with the revised editions of the former two titles and entitled The Path of Return Trilogy.
-Formerly, he wrote four nonfiction books listed below.
+Third in the series is Letters from the Afterworld, first published in 2011 within the single volume trilogy with the revised editions of the former two titles and an explanatory Afterword.
+The Path of Return Trilogy is available on Amazon.com and Barnes and Noble.com.

 2011 THE PATH OF RETURN TRILOGY